lleaff/LynxChanFront/README.md

 * Responsive, one interface for both desktop and mobile
 * Graceful degradation, provide fallbacks for non-JS and legacy browser users while avoiding unnecessary polyfills
 * Accessibility, using HTML5 semantic elements and microformats where appropriate
+* Themable, the look and feel of the CSS can be customized by editing a single short file

 ## Technologies used